an exceptional student both in ability and ambition, the graduate student at

 Duties of Representatives

 shall serve on internal standing or ad hoc committees as necessary.

-Special elections may be called by the president to fill vacancies.
+elections may be called by the President to fill vacancies.
 No office shall be

 officer who has two consecutive unexcused absences from meetings shall forfeit

-Election of officers shall be by a majority of the active representatives.
-The president can only vote in the case of a tie.
+from active members.
+The President can only vote in the case of a tie.